Bachelor's Degree - School: Humanities and Philosophy - Access type: Open with entry skills test - A.Y. 2017-2018

 Description and Teaching Objectives

-Basic training is guaranteed by classes which are common to both curricula, offering good institutional education in Linguistics, Italian Literature, History of Italian, Latin Literature and Geography.
+Basic training is guaranteed by classes which are common to five curricula., offering good institutional education in Linguistics, Italian Literature, History of Italian, Latin Literature and Geography.

 Teachings of Latin Literature include acquiring basic knowledge of Latin allowing graduates to directly read the sources.
 A 12-ECTS exam in one of basic History disciplines is mandatory and provides for the acquisition of historical research methods.